Privacy Policy

 Purpose of Privacy Policy

-The main reason we ask for your personal information (in most cases just your email address) is to perform our contract with you and to identify whether you would be interested the further supply of services.
-We may share this information with some third parties from time to time.
+The main reason we ask for your personal information (in most cases just your email address) is to perform a contract with you or to take steps at your request before entering into a contract, and to identify whether you would be interested in the further supply of services.
+We may also use your details to send you marketing communications where we are legally permitted to do so (see “Use of your Personal Data” and “Marketing and PECR” below).
+We may share this information with some third parties from time to time, as explained in this policy.

 We also collect some other types of your data in the ways described in this policy.